Pansyagua/wordpressdemo/README.md

 # wordpressdemo

-This is a demo of OpenShift for students at Lernia education.
+This is a demo of running WordPress in OpenShift 4.x for students at the DevOps Engineer programme at Lernia education in Alvik, Bromma, Stockholm, Sweden.

 ## The namespace